 This article was last updated by on

-Bell-shaped flowers, originally brought from Europe as ornamental plants, are now used by gardeners to revamp their normal home gardens.
+Bell-shaped flowers, originally brought from Europe as ornamental plants, are now used by gardeners to revamp their boring gardens.

-Many bell-shaped flowers are hardy annuals, biennials, or even perennials, and you can easily grow them in lower USDA zones.
+Many bell shaped flowers are annuals, biennials, or even perennials, and you can grow them in lower USDA zones.

 Stick to the article and choose the best ones for your garden from this list.

-They range in different heights and colors, which makes them ideal for gardens, hanging baskets, and pots.
+Flowers that look like bells range in different heights, which makes them ideal for gardens, hanging baskets, and pots.

-The onset of Bluebells indicates the arrival of spring.
-But, to see these flowers bloom in spring, you must plant them during the fall.
+Bluebells indicate the arrival of spring.
+But, to see these flowers bloom in early spring, you must plant them during the fall.

-They can bloom vigorously if planted under the full sun but can tolerate partial shade and a little frost.
+They can bloom vigorously if planted under the full sun but can tolerate partial shade and a little frost within zones 4-10.

 Bellflowers have cup-shaped, tubular blooms that dangle down from the flowering stem of the plant.

-Further, the leaves of bellflowers are equally decorative with dented, serrated, or entire margins and are leathery to the touch and spatula-shaped.
+Further, their leaves are spatula-shaped, equally decorative with dented, serrated, or entire margins, and leathery.

 Other Campanula plants can grow up to 2 meters in height, but their growth also depends on how much care they get.

-The best part of Foxgloves is that they can self-seed, and it’s okay to deadhead them if you don’t want any more foxgloves growing in your garden in USDA zones 3 to 8.
+Foxgloves can self-seed, and it’s okay to deadhead them if you don’t want any more plants growing in your garden.

-These green flowers look like little flowers of foxgloves, but shellflowers have green sepals that surround a small and fragrant white flower with a plant’s height of 3 to 4 feet.
+These plants actually have green sepals surrounding a small and fragrant white flower.
 They bear broad-toothed leaves attaching to the thorny and square stems.

 Moreover, they are ideal for USDA zones as low as 2.
 This makes them frost tolerant and a summer bloomer in these zones.